threefoldtech/info_grid/src/documentation/developers/grid_deployment/app_case_study_nextcloud.md

 While there are many ways to proceed in the development of a ThreeFold application for the Dashboard, we present here a general method that works efficiently and is well organized.

-The information provided here are specific to the Nextcloud workload, but it can be applied to other types of workload.
+The information provided here is specific to the Nextcloud workload, but it can be applied to other types of workload.

 Before building the Nextcloud application, we first deployed a [Nextcloud instance](../../system_administrators/terraform/advanced/terraform_nextcloud_aio.md) on the ThreeFold Grid with a full virtual machine.
 Once this deployment was working well, we built a [Nextcloud flist](../flist/flist_case_studies/flist_nextcloud_case_study.md).
 You can consult the Nextcloud flist code in the ThreeFold Tech [tf-images repository](https://github.com/threefoldtech/tf-images/tree/development/tfgrid3/nextcloud).
 We note that the flist uses a micro VM.
 There are some differences between a full VM and a micro VM.
 We propose users to first start deploying with a full VM and then adjust their work when they want to publish a flist with a micro VM, since full VM are easier to work with.
 You can of course start directly with a micro VM if you want.